pmvenegas/reservation-service/README.md

 ## Notes/Caveats

+* This implementation models and stores `ReservationRequest` separately from the actual `Reservation`.
+This provides the flexibility to reprocess requests later, should processing requirements change or implementation issues be found.

+* Reservation requests are accepted and queued for asynchronous processing, so the endpoint is lightweight and any complex processing does not affect performance.
+The only validation done at the `/reservations` endpoint is for validity of the JSON payload.
+Acceptance of a request does not guarantee that it is processed.

 * `Reservation` models attributes common to both formats.
 Format-specific data is stored in individual reservations as a JSON object called `misc`.

 * Guest records are automatically created if they don't exist.
 Guest lookup is done by email.

-* Guest data included in the original request payload is embedded as a JSON object in individual `Reservation` records.
-This is distinct from data in the corresponding `Guest` record. `Guest` objects are created once, and requests may have different data for the same referenced guest.
+* Guest data from the request is embedded as a JSON object in individual `Reservation` records for easy direct access. `Guest` objects are created once, but reservations may have different data for the referenced guest.
 For one thing, the two formats have different phone number structures.

-* This implementation models and stores `ReservationRequest` separately from the actual `Reservation`.
-This allows us to reprocess raw requests later, should the processing code change.

-* Reservation requests are accepted and queued for asynchronous processing.
-The only validation done at the `/reservations` endpoint is for validity of the JSON payload.
-Acceptance of a request does not guarantee that it is processed.

-* This implementation does not enforce non-overlapping that reservation date ranges for a guest as it is not in scope.
+* This implementation does not enforce non-overlapping reservation date ranges for a guest.
 It does however enforce uniqueness on `(guest_id, start_date, end_date)`, so repeating a request will fail to create another reservation.
+Error reporting beyond logging is not implemented.

+* As this is a proof of concept, DB updates are intentionally called with `!`, so errors are immediately obvious and can be dealt with.

-* Modelling properties is not in scope.
+* Modelling exclusivity of reservations for properties would be a nice challenge, but not in scope.